0gsl/0gsl/README.md

 - 👋 Hi, I’m 0gsl
 - 👀 I’m interested in learning and excelling in test automation.
-- 🌱 I’m currently learning AI, Python and Selenium.
+- 🌱 I’m currently learning AI, Typescript and Playwright
 - 💞️ I’m looking to collaborate on web automation test projects.
 - 📫 How to reach me gagexxl@gmail.com.
 - 😄 Pronouns: he/him